-Freshmen Beal, Cooke lead No. 4 South Carolina to 99-72 win
+Freshmen lead No. 4 South Carolina past No. 13 Kentucky

-COLUMBIA, S.C.
-(AP) — Freshmen Brea Beal and Zia Cooke had 15 points each and No. 4 South Carolina quickly eliminated any thoughts of an upset Thursday, dispatching No. 13 Kentucky 99-72 to start Southeastern Conference play.
+“There’s a rematch.
+In Lexington,” she said.
+“We got to be aware of that.”

-The Gamecocks (13-1, 1-0 SEC) opened a 12-point lead in the first quarter and stretched it to 21 by halftime.
-Constantly carving through Kentucky’s overmatched defense, South Carolina had nine players score by halftime and the Gamecocks’ defense had forced 11 turnovers, seven of them steals.
+The Gamecocks opened a 12-point lead in the first quarter and stretched it to 21 by halftime.
+Constantly carving through Kentucky’s overmatched defense, South Carolina had nine players score by halftime, and the Gamecocks’ defense had forced 11 turnovers, seven of them steals.

-The Wildcats (11-2, 0-1) got 28 points from star guard Rhyne Howard.
-But South Carolina also forced her to commit six turnovers.
+The Wildcats got a game-high 28 points from star guard Rhyne Howard, but South Carolina also forced her to commit six turnovers.
+Kentucky managed to stay close early thanks to its offensive rebounding but became flustered by the Gamecocks’ relentless pace and tenacity on defense.

-Kentucky kept things close early with its offensive rebounding but became flustered by the Gamecocks’ relentless pace and tenacity on the defensive end.
+“We got rattled early against a real tough physical defense.
+Just a good team, with really good athletes,” Kentucky coach Matthew Mitchell said.
+“We were just kind of back on our heels all night long and had a hard time finding rhythm.”

-Two more South Carolina freshmen — the Gamecocks had the country’s top-ranked recruiting class entering the season — scored in double digits as Aliyah Boston and Laeticia Amihere had 14 points apiece.
+Staley credited her team’s defense, which accepts the challenge of not letting opponents score on it and gets angry when they do.
+Kentucky had 14 turnovers while South Carolina blocked three shots and recorded nine steals.

 South Carolina finished with six players in double figures.